-

 Seneca on leading a life of virtue

 The term “virtue” has become so overused that it is healthy to look at it with suspicion.
 Unfortunately, it often happens that people will invoke virtue to further their personal interests and then try to portray themselves as ethical paragons.
 Indeed, we should be sceptical of their high motives.
-Seneca (4 BC-65 AD) had good…
+Seneca had good intentions, but created…

 -